rpearce/ramda.guide/src/book/testing-shallow-object-properties.md

   (data || {}).message === 'success' // or `data?.message === 'success'`
 ```

-_Note: the ramda REPL doesn't currently support optional chaining like
+_Note: the Ramda REPL doesn't currently support optional chaining like
 `data?.message === 'success'`._

 Not bad, but we've simply moved the operations to a single place.
 What if we